Kotlin/KEEP/notes/project-loom.md

 but you - the developer have to pay attention to suspension points.
 Luckily, you know them at compile time.

 ### Potential integration \#1.
+Deprecate Kotlin CPS-transformation machinary, create Virtual Threads instead of Coroutines

+> _CPS-transformation_ stands for Continuation Passing Style transformation.

+Coroutines are sometimes advertised as lightweight threads.
+Virtual Threads are also advertised as lightweight threads.
+So the first naive and the most radical idea is to stop doing CPS-transformations in Kotlin, and always use Virtual Threads that Java provides.
+The complicated operation of suspending translates into a good old thread blockage.

+Unfortunately, Coroutines are not always translatable to Virtual Threads.
+Coroutines are more powerful than Virtual Threads.
+1. Coroutines allow you to choose which threads to schedule your asynchronous work on.
+  It's very important for programming UIs where you submit asynchronous work to the main thread.
+  Virtual Threads don't allow you to choose the carrier thread.
+2. Coroutines and `suspend` functions are generally not about concurrent computations.
+  Suspension doesn't necessarily mean that the computation should be paused.
+  There are quite a few features in Kotlin that are implemented using `suspend` functions.
+  In case of `kotlin.sequences.sequence`, suspension means that the next element of the Sequence is produced.
+  In case of `kotlin.DeepRecursiveFunction`, suspension means that the stack should be unwind and saved to the heap, but the computation should continue.

+Besides, it's important to understand that suspension is not about

+### Potential integration \#2.
+Block instead of suspend

+As we saw we can't run coroutines unconditionally on Virtual Threads.
+But if the user run their coroutine on a Virtual Thread explicitly themselves, we could theoretically

+Ok, now when we saw that

+### Potential integration \#1.
 Let's run Coroutines on Virtual Threads

 One of the suggested ideas was to run Coroutines on Virtual Threads.